MicrosoftDocs/azure-ai-docs/articles/machine-learning/reference-yaml-connection-ai-search.md

 ## Examples

-Visit [this GitHub resource]() for examples.
-Several are shown here.
 These examples would be in the form of YAML files and used from the CLI.
 For example, `az ml connection create -f <file-name>.yaml`.

 ### YAML: API key